MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/product-overview/capabilities/index.md

 ### Analytics Receiver
 {: #analyticsreceiver }
-The {{ site.data.keys.mf_analytics_receiver }} is an optional feature which receives logs from mobile applications and transfer then into {{ site.data.keys.mf_analytics }} in a phased manner by storing them into in-memory queue.
+The {{ site.data.keys.mf_analytics_receiver }} is an optional feature, which receives logs from mobile applications and transfers them to {{ site.data.keys.mf_analytics }} in a phased manner by storing them into an in-memory queue.

 ### Monitoring
 {: #monitoring }